a-rustacean/html-template-scraper/README.md

 ./install.sh
 ```

-This will set up the neccessary dependencies and configurations for the scraper.
+This will set up the necessary dependencies and configurations for the scraper.

 ## Usage